GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 The performance portability strategy utilized by GEOS applies LLNL's suite of portability tools RAJA[@Beckingsale:2019], CHAI[@CHAI:2023], and Umpire[@Beckingsale:2020].
 The RAJA performance portability layer provides portable kernel launching and wrappers for reductions, atomics, and local/shared memory to achieve performance on both CPU and GPU hardware.
 The combination of CHAI/Umpire provides memory motion management for platforms with heterogeneous memory spaces (i.e. host memory and device memory).
-Through this strategy GEOS has been successfully run on platforms ranging from GPU-based Exa-scale systems to CPU-based laptops.
+Through this strategy GEOS has been successfully run on platforms ranging from GPU-based Exa-scale systems to CPU-based laptops with minimal loss of performance due to platform changes.

-In addition to the c++ core, GEOS maintains a Python3 interface that allows for the integration of the simulation capabilities into complex python workflows involving components unrelated to GEOS.
+In addition to its c++ core, GEOS maintains a Python3 interface that allows for the integration of the simulation capabilities into complex python workflows involving components unrelated to GEOS.
 The Python3 interface provides data exchange between GEOS simulations and the Python driver, as well as allowing the Python layer to call specific GEOS packages outside of standard GEOS event manager workflow.

+GEOS is intended to be a generic multi-physics simulation platform.
+As such, single physics

 # Applications
-The development of GEOS specifically targets simulation of subsurfaces reservoirs.
+The development of GEOS targets multi-physics simulations of subsurfaces reservoirs.
 To date GEOS has been used to simulate problems relevant to CO2 storage, enhanced geothermal systems, hydrogen storage, and both conventional and unconventional oil and gas extraction.

-However, GEOS is intended to be a generic multi-physics simulation platform.
+Often these simulations involve coupling between compositional multiphase flow and transport, poroelasticity, thermal transport, and interactions with faults and fractures.

+The coupling strategy applied in GEOS is to require the capability of a tightly coupled monolithic system as a baseline capability.
+In cases where such tight coupling is not required, one may decompose the monolithic system into blocks and apply a sequential coupling approach.

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$